IRS Collection Appeals Program & Form 9423

 The IRS won’t seize your assets until 30 days after the rejection occurs or until appeals complete their review.

 The IRS can modify the terms of your payment plan if your financial situation changes.
-If your income increases, the IRS may ask you to pay more towards your tax debt each month.
+If your income increases, the IRS may ask you to pay more towards your taxes owed each month.
 You can use the CAP procedure to appeal this decision if you don’t agree with the proposed modification or modification of your installment agreement.

 Difference Between CAP and CDP